Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 #as using p: Person;
    can also be written as:
 using #as p: Person;

+A slightly different way of using #as is demonstrated in Example 2.
+Here, #as indicates that a struct can implicitly cast to one of its members `i`, and in line (6) 'num' is passed to the function as an int.
+More than one field can be prefixed with #as.

 #as is also used in the Type_Info_ types, discussed in § 16.2